na-na-hi/renget/archive/sfbf5.md

 \>"Anti-theft?!
 Really?!"
 \>"Thought you'd like a challenge for once."
 \>that damned smirk comes back again, along with that crazed, feverish glint in her big rotating eyes that you know means it's go time for her
 \>"Ohhh, I get it.
 Playing hard to get, are we?
-You better hope that ancient potion's the ONLY thing I steal before the day's done."
+You better hope that ancient potion's the ONLY thing I steal before the day's done."%%

 >\>Cham wife can't ever stop being quirky and trying to pull pranks all the time, even during intimate moments
 >That sounds horrifying but also kinda fun in a weird way.

-\>come home after a long day of hunting only to get soaked by the old bucket of water prank
+%darkgreen%\>come home after a long day of hunting only to get soaked by the old bucket of water prank
 \>you couldn't be mad at her since she was literally rolling on the floor laughing after seeing your face
 \>help with making dinner, only to have every wooden spoon, pair of tongs, and hot pad zapped out of your hand by her tongue while she plays dumb with barely repressed snickering
 \>getting a little annoying but you still manage to crack a smile and finish some well-done steaks for both of you